The health service fee is a mandatory fee that most currently enrolled U-M students on the Ann Arbor campus pay as part of tuition each term.

 - Students' personal health insurance may be billed by UHS and/or Michigan Medicine.

-- If you don’t want your insurance to be billed, you may make payment arrangements with the UHS Patient Billing Office on the same day that your tests or services are ordered / performed.
+- As an alternative to billing insurance, the UHS Patient Billing Office can offer optional payment methods on the same day that your tests or services are ordered / performed.
 Payment must be made within 30 days.

 - See also: